Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Applications of the inverse methodology to a diverse set of target systems

 We also applied the IBI and the IHNCI procedures to the same target pair statistics.
 The trial potentials in the IBI procedure failed to converge and gave liquid-gas phase separated states.
 The IHNCI procedure yielded a potential that is similar to our optimized potential but only in the small-$r$ range $0\leq r \leq 1$.
 However, it does not very accurately capture the large-$r$ behavior of $v_{LJ}(r)$.
 The errors for the IHNCI procedure are $D_{g_2}=0.0074, D_{S}=0.011, \mathcal{E}=0.13$.
 Note that $\mathcal{E}$ obtained via IHNCI is an order of magnitude larger than that obtained via our method due to the inaccuracy in the large-$r$ behavior of $v(r)$ as well as the accumulation of simulation errors in the binned potential.
-Therefore, our methodology appears to be superior to previous methods in solving these inverse problems for fluids in the critical region.
+We also applied our methodology to LJ fluids at other state points, and find that for systems with long-ranged $g_2(r)$, including dense liquids near freezing, $\mathcal{E}$ obtained via our method is generally an order of magnitude lower than than that obtained via IHNCI.
+Therefore, our methodology appears to be superior to previous methods in solving these inverse problems for fluids in the critical region and dense liquids.